 Always, always, always use a contract to appropriately set expectations for both you and your client.
 If you didn’t hire a lawyer to draft your contract, you’ll want an attorney to review it and confirm that you’re protected.
 Walk through every section of your contract with your clients and give them the opportunity to ask questions about your approach.

 The in-person ordering session is not the place for you to be Googling the difference between deep matte and lustre papers.

-Provide intelligent explanations and be the expert you are, and let your clients know that you are a trusted authority.
+Provide intelligent explanations and be the expert you are, and your clients will recognize you as a trusted authority.